 I recently published a short story.
-You can find it on Amazon, combined with other short stories by various writers into a beautiful anthology.
+You can find it on Amazon, combined with other short stories by various writers.

 I’m not sure how the idea for the story came to me.
 I just remember sitting in the lounge of my sister’s Manhattan townhouse, typing away.

 I suppose it was initially inspired by an article my dad told me about as he drove me to the train station the night before.